Since the advent of the internet and modern technology, consumer and general data have become invaluable to organizations worldwide.

 ETL pipelines will extract all relevant data from their sources, organize and transform it into formats understandable by your algorithms, and load all the data in data warehouses for your analytical and machine learning tools to access.
 The extractions are periodic, and users can customize all aspects of this pipeline, from what data they extract to the formats it needs to be transformed into, as well as what to load into the final data warehouse.

-All relevant teams inside an organization need to be trained to handle ETL pipelines correctly and to ensure they have access to all necessary datasets.
+All relevant teams inside an organization need to be trained to be able to handle ETL pipelines correctly, as well as to make sure the pipeline has access to all necessary datasets.

 While an ETL pipeline might sound simple in theory, these pipelines are often tasked with handling unimaginable amounts of data.
 Hundreds of variables need to be considered for the pipeline to function.
 This step is especially essential since any AI-based mechanism cannot function without the appropriate amount of high-quality data.